When most people visualize a drone, they think of a quadcopter. Some might think of a fixed-wing (like a plane). But few think of a tricopter.

 So if the Jupiter tricopter is so great, why aren’t there more tricopters?

 According to Lukaczyk, there’s one short answer: it’s really hard to build a great tricopter.

 “When you dig into it, it’s a complicated design to tilt a motor,” Lukaczyk said.
 “One-third to one-fourth of the full aircraft weight is in that motor.
 The tilting mechanism is hard to get right.”

 Few drone companies have succeeded at doing it.
 YI Technology built a tricopter called the Erida, that was originally touted as being ultra-fast, though it’s hard to come by today.
 3D Robotics also built a tricopter called the Y6, though that company burned through $100 million in venture capital before pivoting away from consumer drones.

-FlightWave has been on the cutting edge of a number of new technologies, beyond just tricopters.
-FlightWave Aerospace Systems also builds an enterprise-grade drone powered by hydrogen fuel cells.
+FlightWave is a Santa Monica-based drone company that has been on the cutting edge of a number of new technologies, beyond just tricopters.
+The American drone company also builds an enterprise-grade drone powered by hydrogen fuel cells.
 And, its FlightWave Edge drone is a long-range drone targeted at mapping, remote patrol and surveillance, and ecosystem monitoring customers